carvedai/exfunc-py/README.md

 | `.raw_response` | *httpx.Response* | The raw HTTP response |
 | `.body`         | *str*            | The response content  |

 When custom error responses are specified for an operation, the SDK may also raise their associated exceptions.
 You can refer to respective *Errors* tables in SDK docs for more details on possible exception types for each operation.
-For example, the `get_job_posting_async` method may raise the following exceptions:
+For example, the `search_job_postings_async` method may raise the following exceptions:

 | Error Type         | Status Code | Content Type     |
 | ------------------ | ----------- | ---------------- |